mfkp/mfkp-devtools-theme/README.md

-# mnml Theme
+# mfkp theme
-A not so minimal theme for the Chrome Developer Tools.
+(fork of mnml Theme by frontdevDE)

-Modifies Elements and Console view, other views are on the way.
+A dark theme inspired by Monokai.

 Tested on Mac.

 ## Installation
 Just locate the `User Stylesheets` directory and override the `Custom.css`:

 **Mac:** `~/Library/Application Support/Google/Chrome/Default/User StyleSheets/Custom.css`